hubertfarnsworth12/Generex-CS141-Authenticated-Remote-Command-Execution/README.md

 Therefore, it is from value to execute commands directly on the underlying Linux.

 ## Vulnerable versions
-At the time of writing, all versions up to the latest version '2.10' are vulnerable.
+At the time of writing, **all** versions up to the latest version `2.10` are vulnerable.
 Therefore, no patch is currently available.

 ## Exploit
 The update script located in `/usr/bin/gxserve-update.sh` simply executes the script `ìnstall.sh` inside a gzip compressed tarball as root.